Athaodam/Plant-planet-plate/README.md

 ## Historical Overview

-The origins of the coconut or cocos nucifera began with the breaking up of the landmass Gondwana, located in the modern-day Southern Hemisphere, approximately 80 million years ago.
+The origins of the coconut or cocos nucifera began with the breaking up of the pre-historic landmass Gondwana approximately 80 million years ago.
 The ancestors of the coconut palm flourished on Gondwana’s northern coasts, where they thrived on the sandy spaces right above high-tide lines.
 Unsurprisingly, these coconut palms provided ample nutrients to the inhabitants of these areas – from scurrying coconut crabs (_Birgus latro_) and giant white-tailed rats (_Uromys caudimaculata_) to early humans.

 <param ve-entity eid="Q80583"> <!--Gondwana-->
 <param ve-entity eid="Q206070"> <!--Birgus latro-->